George Henry Tame 1891 - 1962

 The Medals

 George and Amelia had 4 children, all boys, born between 1919 and 1922.
-The boys were George Albert, Charles, Kenneth and Albert.
-(Kenneth and Albert were twins.)

-Although all four of the Tame Boys married neither Charles nor Kenneth had any children.
+Although all four of the Tame Boys married, neither Charles nor Kenneth had any children.

-Albert Tame has three children:-
+Albert Tame has three children:- Shirley, John and Annette

 Charles married again after the death of his first wife Alice, and inherited a number of stepchildren and grandchildren from this marriage.